MajestikButter/Cinematic-Cameras-V2/README.md

 `!bake <cinematicid: string> [stepSpeed: number]`
 > Prints an mcfunction version of the cinematic to content log.
 Used to convert cinematics into a non-experimental state.

+Thanks to [this video](https://www.youtube.com/watch?v=jvPPXbo87ds) for the lesson on splines and providing the inspiration to tackle this project again.